1. Home

 Current Research

-Our research program has been focused on the interaction of NO and hemoglobin, with the goal of understanding how NO may be transported by blood and thus act at distal sites, opening up its use as a pharmacological agent.
+Our research program has been focused on the interconversions of NO and other nitrogen oxides, with the goal of understanding how NO bioactivity may be transported by blood and between organs, and thus act at distal sites, opening up its use as a therapeutic agent.
 This work has the potential for developing therapies for a variety of ischemic diseases, as well as sickle cell anemia and related hemoglobinopathies in which blood flow is impaired.
-New research projects involve studies of the pathophysiological role of cell-free hemoglobin, cell signaling in the NO pathway, the effects of nitrite and NO on platelet function and the role of nitrate ions in muscle.
+Current research projects involve primarily studies of the physiological and pathophysiological roles of NO in the eye and in muscle cells.
+This work has suggested the existence of nitrate ion reservoirs in the mammalian body and its role in the homeostasis of the NO signaling pathways.

 Applying our Research